Supernova Ia Remnants with M dwarf surviving companions: Numerical methods

 To enable rotation, we extra relax the specific angular momentum of the surviving companion model based on the spherically averaged profiles obtained from the hydrodynamic simulations with \texttt{FLASH}.
 This relaxation is performed using the \texttt{relax\_angular\_momentum\_filename} option in \texttt{MESA} , and it is applied before SN heating.
 Since the surviving companion experiences a strong perturbation due to the supernova ejecta impact, the stellar wind of the surviving companion is expected to increase.
 In addition to employing the standard ``Dutch" wind scheme with the scaling factor {\tt Dutch\_scaling\_factor}=0.8, we introduce an additional uniform mass-loss rate of \(\dot{M} = 10^{-9}\,M_\odot\,\mathrm{yr}^{-1}\) for our surviving companion models.
 Note that this extra mass loss from a uniform stellar wind is required to have noticeable effects on carrying away angular momentum due to magnetic braking, but it has little impact on the bolometric luminosity and effective temperature evolution.

-We incorporate magnetic braking into our models, assuming a magnetic field strength of \(B = 0,\;500,\;5000,\;\text{or}\;10,000\,\mathrm{G}\).
+The surface magnetic fields of typical inactive and slowly rotating M dwarf stars are usually about a few hundred gauss \citep{2007ApJ...656.1121R}, but can reach several thousands gauss in fast-rotating stars \citep{2009ApJ...692..538R, 2017NatAs...1E.184S}.
+It is also unclear whether the magnetic fields would be destroyed or amplified during the SN impact.
+In this study, we incorporate magnetic braking into our models, assuming a surface magnetic field strength of \(B = 0,\;500,\;5000,\;\text{or}\;10,000\,\mathrm{G}\).
 Note that the high magnetic fields, such as $B=500$ or 5000~G, have been invoked to explain the orbital decays of black hole X-ray binaries \citep{2014MNRAS.438L..21G,2017MNRAS.465L..15G}.
 The magnetic braking implementation follows the simple angular momentum loss formula described in \cite{1967ApJ...148..217W}, as provided in the standard \texttt{test\_suites} of \texttt{MESA}.
 Magnetic braking is activated whenever a mass loss occurs during the simulation.
 Finally, we investigate the differences in the evolution with respect to different values of $\Delta E_{\rm heat}$ and $B$.